ConnectedLib/connectedlib10/modules/mentoring/section-3-1.md

   - Expectations and boundaries; What the mentor's role is and isn’t
   - Best practices for communicating with youth
   - Suggestions for building rapport
-  - Factors affecting teen development (see our Youth Development module for ideas)
+  - Factors affecting teen development (see [Youth Development](../youth-development/) for ideas)

-For longer term situations, research evidence suggests providing ways that mentors and mentees can have a “closure ritual”, or final meeting and activity to positively, rather than abruptly, end the mentoring relationship (Dubois & Karcher, 2013).
+For longer term situations, research evidence suggests providing ways that mentors and mentees can have a “closure ritual”, or final meeting and activity to positively, rather than abruptly, end the mentoring relationship.<sup><a name="3" href="#fn3">3</a></sup>

-### STEP 4: Checking in or evaluating the relationship
+## STEP 4: Checking in or evaluating the relationship

 How will you evaluate mentoring programs/relationships?
 Here are few questions to ask: